 Student will perform general A/C diagnosis and repair.
 This is part of the Maintenance and Light Repair Certification ASE G1.
 Lab, Lecture.
 Credits: 1.

-32-404-319-00 Engine Repair Mechanical, Lubrication, and Cooling System lubrication and cooling systems.
+32-404-319-00 Engine Repair Mechanical, Lubrication, and Cooling System

+Student will perform engine mechanical diagnosis procedures and lubrication and cooling systems.
 This is part of the Maintenance and Light Repair ASE G1.
 Lab, Lecture.
 Credits: 3.